 There are networks of independent lounges, and some airline lounges which allow pay-in access.
 And you can use those if you have a Priority Pass card.

 These cards have become fairly ubiquitous since unlimited visit Priority Pass access comes with the Platinum Card by American Express, Citi Prestige Card, or Chase Sapphire Reserve Card.
-Those give you unlimited visits for yourself and free guests.
+Those give you unlimited visits for yourself and at least 2 free guests.
 (The Platinum card added two free guests this year.)

 On a paid basis of course you can buy a Priority Pass membership, but the price was steep, and there’s been an explosion of members now that unlimited visit access comes with several premium credit cards.